Possession of a Controlled Substance in Florida

 In the process, the officers often come into contact with and arrest individuals that simply use the drugs without any connection to organized crime.
 The undercover sting operations are often carried out by law enforcement officers within the Miami Police Department's Special Investigations Unit for Narcotics.

 Search & Seizure in Drug Possession Cases

 An important issue in drug possession cases is often how the controlled substance, narcotics, or drugs were discovered.
 If the police did not explicitly follow the laws related to search and seizure, they may have violated the Fourth Amendment to the U.S. Constitution.
 If so, evidence may be excluded by the court and a reduction or dismissal of charges may result.

 A qualified criminal defense attorney will be able to review your case for mistakes made by the police or other law enforcement agencies during the arrest, search, discovery, or testing of any controlled substances.

 According to the Florida Statutes, a first-degree felony is punishable in Florida by up to 30 years in prison and a fine of up to $10,000.
 A second-degree felony is punishable by up to 15 years in prison and a fine of $10,000.

 In many of these cases, the charges are resolved in drug court or in a regular division for "drug offense probation."
-Drug offender probation includes a drug evaluation and follow up treatment and frequent urine testing.
-More serious charges include possession with the intent to sell or drug trafficking.
+Drug offender probation includes a drug evaluation and follow-up treatment, as well as frequent urine testing.
+More serious charges include possession with the intent to sell and drug trafficking.

-A felony conviction may also have an adverse impact in certain educational or educational opportunities.
+A felony conviction may also have an adverse impact on certain educational or educational opportunities.

 State Charges vs. Federal Charges